 All data displayed onscreen can be reused in a publication or for other purposes.
 You can cite a ChemSpider compound record using the permalink based on the ChemSpider ID, e.g.

+.
 Due to the dynamic nature of ChemSpider (data is being added and curated all the time) it is often advisable to also include the date on which the data was accessed on ChemSpider.
-If you click “Cite this record” on the record page, it should give you all the information you need to cite the record.
+If you click “More details” on the record page, it will provide all the information needed to cite the record.

 I’ve found an error in a ChemSpider record, what should I do?

 At the very least, please let us know by adding a comment.
 At the top right of the page, please click the

 button and complete the details.
 The comments will be reviewed by another curator and we’ll update the record where appropriate.

 If you are a registered user and have Curator privileges, you can